Our Investment Services

 An independent public accounting firm audits the Foundation’s financial statements annually.
 Audited financial statements for the most recent past three years are available on this website.
 (See Financial Reports)

-As a 501(c)(3) non-profit organization, the Foundation strives to keep administrative expenses low and, with over $40 million in assets under management, we are able to negotiate reduced rates with our investment managers.
+As a 501(c)(3) non-profit organization, the Foundation strives to keep administrative expenses low and, with over size of assets under management, we are able to negotiate reduced rates with our investment managers.

 To Find Out More